West Loch Tarbert, Argyll

-West Loch Tarbert, Argyll is a long and narrow sea loch on the western side of the Kintyre peninsula in Scotland.
+West Loch Tarbert is a long, narrow sea loch on the western side of the Kintyre Peninsula, in Argyll and Bute, west of Scotland.

 Geography

 The head of the loch lies near the village of Tarbert and it reaches the open sea at Ardpatrick Point some 15 km distant.

 The island of Eilean Ceann na Creige, off the south shore, is connected to the mainland by a causeway.
-It is the ferry terminal for Islay.
+It is a ferry terminal for island of Islay.